Undergraduate Department of English

 ENG 4932r.
 Studies in English (1–3).
 Topics vary.
 For senior majors and qualified students.
 May be repeated to a maximum of twenty-four semester hours.

 ENG 4934.
-Senior Seminar in Literature (3).
+Senior Seminar Capstone in English (3).
 Prerequisites: Ninety semester hours of college work.
+This seminar functions as a senior capstone course for the various majors within the English degree program at FSU.
 Topics vary.
-Required for senior English majors concentrating in literature.

 ENG 4938r.
 Advanced Seminar in English (3).
 Prerequisite: Admission to the department's honors-in-the-major program.
 The honors student takes two seminars.
 Permission required.
 May be repeated to a maximum of six semester hours.